DDDEastMidlandsLimited/dddem-blog/_posts/2019-02-18-sessionize-post.md

 ## Let’s walk through each field

 - #### Session title:
-What it says on the tin, the title of your proposed talk.
+What it says on the tin.
+The title of your proposed talk.
 - #### Description:
 The description of your talk.
 Your proposal.
 This is where you describe what your talk is about and sell it to the people choosing it.
 See <a href="{{site.baseurl}}/2019/02/08/writing-a-talk-proposal-post.html">How To Talk Part 2 - Writing a good talk proposal</a> for more information.